 You may not have any symptoms of open-angle glaucoma until the disease is very advanced and you have significant vision loss.
 Your doctor can catch it earlier, during your annual exam.

 With a less common form of glaucoma, you might notice:

 Treatment can include special eye drops, laser procedures, medicine, or surgery.
 Surgery and laser treatments improve the eye's drainage.

 People with diabetes are also more likely to get an uncommon type of glaucoma, called neovascular glaucoma.
-In this form of glaucoma new blood vessels grow on the iris, the colored part of the eye.
-These blood vessels block the normal flow of fluid out of the eye, raising the pressure.
+New blood vessels grow on the iris, the colored part of the eye.
+These block the normal flow of fluid out of the eye, raising the pressure.

 It's difficult to treat.
 One option is laser surgery to cut back on the vessels.
 Doctors are also studying the use of implants to help drain the fluid.

 The retina is a group of specialized cells on the back of your eye that take light and turn it into images.
 The optic nerve then sends that information to your brain.